Fort Fisher: Second battle

 The new attack started with a heavy, continual bombardment from Porter's 56 ships.
 This initially targeted both of Fort Fisher's fronts.
 On January 13, Porter shifted fire to the fort itself, while Terry's infantry force of 8,000 soldiers commanded by Adelbert Ames landed north of the fort.
 By mid-afternoon, the fort was effectively isolated.
 Porter's ships fired throughout the night and the following day.
 On January 15, a second force of 1,600 sailors and 400 Marines commanded by LCdr.
 Kidder Breese was landed to the northeast of the fort.

 At 3 p.m., Ames' infantry attacked at the northern, land face.
 At the same time, Breese's landing force attacked the fort's northeast bastion (the point where the land face met the sea face).
 Breese's attack was repulsed, but not before drawing the defenders' attention from the attack on the northern face.
 There the Union infantry entered the fortification through Shepherd Battery.
 The Confederate defenders found themselves battling inside their walls, and were forced to retreat.

 Altogether, the land battle lasted six hours.
-At nighttime, General William Whiting, who had been wounded during the battle, surrendered as Commander of the District of Cape Fear.
-He was then imprisoned, and died in prison on March 10, 1865.
+At nighttime, General William Whiting, who had been wounded by a shot to the leg during the battle, surrendered as Commander of the District of Cape Fear.
+He was then imprisoned in New York City at Fort Columbus where he died of dysentery on March 10, 1865.
 Confederates who were captured and not wounded were taken to the Elmira Prison in New York, and assigned to Company E, 3rd Division of Prisoners.
 Confederates who were wounded were admitted to Hammond General Hospital and upon recovery were transferred to the main prison complex.
 Hammond General Hospital was outside the prison compound at Point Lookout, Maryland.